Skip to main content

 pip3 install sumologic-mongodb-atlas

-3. Create a mongodbatlas.yaml configuration file in the home directory and fill in the parameters as shown in the following example.
+3. Create a mongodbatlas.yaml configuration file in the home directory by downloading the sample file and fill in the following mandatory parameters as shown in the following example.

 mongodbatlas.yaml